cathery/sys-con/README.md

 ## Description
+A modified version of [sys-con](https://github.com/cathery/sys-con) that makes HORI PS4 Tatacon compatible with the switch.

 This sysmodule aims to provide complete functionality for most popular game controllers not supported by Nintendo Switch.
 At the current moment, **only USB connection** is supported.